-Please note that from 1 August 2017 until Christmas 2017, St Andrew’s Tiberias will be closed while it undergoes renovation.
+Please note that from 1 August 2017 until December 2017, St Andrew’s Tiberias will be closed while it undergoes renovation.
 Informal services of Holy Communion will be held in the Scots Hotel on Sundays at 6pm during this time.

 We would love to have you with us for worship, so please contact the minister Kate McDonald for more information.

 Prayer and worship have been a central part of the Church of Scotland’s presence in Tiberias since 1885.
 There was no church building until 1930 when the present building was established in a peaceful setting close to the shores of the Sea of Galilee.
 Worship in English is held every Sunday evening at 6pm, and Communion is celebrated most weeks.

 The Church of Scotland has two churches in Israel –- the other is the St Andrew’s Scots Memorial Church in Jerusalem.
 As well as the Scots Hotel here in Tiberias, the Church of Scotland operates the Tabeetha School in Jaffa and the St Andrew’s Scots Guesthouse in Jerusalem.
 These organisations work together towards the Church’s goals of relationship healing through education, ministry and hospitality.
 This holistic Christian philosophy is embedded within the church’s organisations through the adoption of a social enterprise approach.

 The Church of Scotland is part of the Worldwide Communion of Reformed Churches and our church is the only Reformed church in the Galilee.
 Worshippers visit the church from all over the world, and share with our small local congregation.